Home » What Causes Rats To Come in Your House?

 Rats are also likely to enter your home if the structural integrity has been compromised.

-For instance, if you have holes and crevices on your walls, it is easy for rats to squeeze through these openings and gain entry into your home.
+For instance, if your walls have holes and crevices, rats can easily squeeze through these openings and gain entry into your home.

 You can remedy this by sealing all holes and cracks in your walls, roof, and ceiling.
 Use rat-resistant materials, such as solid concrete or steel wool.

-Alternatively, smear a homemade rat repellent in rat holes and openings, such as peppermint oil or citronella.
+Alternatively, smear a homemade rat repellent, such as peppermint oil or citronella, in rat holes and openings.
 The pungent smell from these natural extracts will discourage rats from nesting in your home.

 Water Sources